joshenoy/sathyabh.at/content/blog/2017-12-29-of-z-wave-smartthings-amazon-echo-google-home-kwikset-deadbolt-and-the-colossal-failure-that-is-connecting-them-all-aka-home-automation.md

 > one result says try excluding device first
 >
 > Sathya Bhat, [29.12.17 16:27]
-> but what to exclude when it&#8217;s not included?!?
+> but what to exclude when it's not included?!?
 >
 > Sathya Bhat, [29.12.17 16:28]
 > ok, no harm in trying